-A family will be considered evicted if the family is issued moves after a legal eviction order has been issued, whether or not physical enforcement of the order was necessary.
-[24 CFR 982.247.2] Eviction means the dispossession of the tenant from the leased unit as a result of the termination of the tenancy, including a termination prior to the end of a term or at the end of a term.
-(Clarification May 24, 2023)
+A family will be considered evicted if the family moves after a legal eviction order has been issued, whether or not physical enforcement of the order was necessary.

 If a family moves after the owner has given the family an eviction notice for serious or repeated lease violations but before a legal eviction order has been issued, termination of assistance is not mandatory.
 In such cases OHCD will determine whether the family has committed serious or repeated violations of the lease based on available evidence and may terminate assistance or take any of the alternative measures described in section 12-II.C.
 In making its decision, OHCD will consider the factors described in sections 12-II.D and12-II.E.
 Upon consideration of such factors, OHCD may, on a case-by-case basis, choose not to terminate assistance.